ismaelsilvat/ismaelsilvat/README.md

-Hi I'm Ismael, Junior Full JS Stack Developer.
+Hi I'm Ismael, Junior Full Stack JS Developer.
+⁠"The issue is not knowing the codes or command lines, it is knowing what to do with them."

 ## Skills
   <div>